mrkev/contracts.coffee/documentation/contracts/index.markdown

 Str = ?!(x) -> typeof x is 'string'
 {% endhighlight %}

-The syntax is a little kludgy by it can be read as "assign to Num the contract that is generated when we convert the predicate `(x) -> ...` to a contract".
+The syntax may look a little strange at first, but it can be read as "assign to `Num` the contract generated from the function `(x) -> ...`

 It could also be written: